gbif/ipt/FAQ.wiki.md

 $ systemctl restart tomcat8
 ```

+Note that if you are running your IPT on a windows operating system, you will need to check that your folder didn't revert to read-only permissions.

 ### 5. How can I change the IPT's default language?

 The IPT's default language is English, and there is no way to change the default language via the user interface.